PowerSystemOscillations/PowerSystemOscillations.github.io/chapters/bios.md

 ## Author Bios

+**Graham J. Rogers**, graduated in Electrical Engineering, with first class honors from Southampton University, Southampton, U.K., in 1961.
+From 1961 to 1964, he was a Consultant Mathematician with A.E.I.
+(Rugby) Ltd., U.K. From 1964 until 1978, he was a Lecturer in electrical engineering at Southampton University.
+He immigrated to Canada in 1978 to work for Ontario Hydro, Toronto, ON, in the Power System Planning Division.
+After his retirement in 1993, he operated Cherry Tree Scientific Software, Colborne, ON.
+He was Associate Professor (part time) at McMaster University, Hamilton, ON, from 1982 to 1996, Visiting Professor at I.I.T.
+Madrid in 1997, and later Adjunct Associate Professor at the University of Toronto.
+He was a Fellow of the IEEE, an active member of several IEEE Power Engineering Society Working Groups, and served as an Associate Editor of *IEEE Transactions on Control System Technology* from 1994 to 1997.
+Graham authored the first edition of *Power System Oscillations*, published in 2000.

 **Ryan T. Elliott**, **Ph.D.**, received the M.S. and Ph.D. degrees in electrical engineering from the University of Washington, Seattle, in 2012 and 2020, respectively.
 From 2012 to 2015, he was a Research